Delivery Diagnostic

 Not theory.
 Not a maturity model score.
 Concrete improvements in how work flows.

-NEC Americas went from 18-month to 6-month release cycles in the first engagement year.
+NEC Americas went from 18-month to 6-month release cycles in the first year working together.
 Other clients see 30–50% cycle time reduction within a quarter.

 Initiatives consolidated to the critical few.
 Capacity realigned to outcomes that actually matter to the business.